 How to avoid share fraud

-1. Reject cold calls
+1. Reject unsolicited calls or correspondence

 The FCA Warning List is a list of forms and individuals we know are operating without our authorisation.